-Status: In 2008, Petitioner worked with the Department of Planning and Permitting (DPP), City & County of Honolulu, on an Affordable Housing Agreement for the entire Project.
+Status: In 2008, Gentry/WRD worked with the Department of Planning and Permitting (DPP), City & County of Honolulu, on an Affordable Housing Agreement for the entire Project.
 In 2009, WRD initiated discussions with DPP regarding the processing of an Affordable Housing Agreement for its lands only.
-In 2010, however, DPP notified WRD and KS of its preference (or preliminary determination) that the parties enter into one Agreement for the entire Waiawa project.
-Accordingly, WRD and KS will work with DPP to develop a tri-party agreement for the entire project.
-WRD and KS will discuss satisfaction of this condition with HHFDC as the Agreement is developed.
+As required, KS will initiate further work with appropriate agencies and enter into necessary agreements in accordance the overall development program.